LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 Paste the line into the Terminal window.
 Be sure to click anywhere in the terminal before trying to paste.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
 Once the line is pasted, hit return to execute the script.
 The directions for downloading and building are contained in the script.
 Please read carefully.

+!!! warning "Not Loop"
+    The output you see in the Terminal may look very similar to when you build Loop dev from a script.

+    It is pulling down a clone from a different location (gestrich instead of LoopKit) and just the caregiver branch.
+Do not attempt to build Loop with this download.

+    The developers say: "The Caregiver app is being designed to be a full Loop integrated app, being able to benefit from Loop data stores, visualization, and other parts of the system that are mature and have a lot of design/thought put into them.
+At some point it will just be a single checkout, and you can build both."  **But NOT yet**

 #### Use LoopCaregiver

 Some limited directions for using the LoopCaregiver app are provided - please also read the zulipchat stream.

 #### LoopCaregiver Main Screen